vsillan/game-server-programming-course/presentations/rest.md

 ### XML

-More extension possibilities (not so relevant to web APIs)
+More extension possibilities

+More tools

 ---